nitin864/EnerShield_backend/README.md

 ## Current status

 This backend is being built module by module for the hackathon submission.
 Core scaffolding, data models, the scenario simulator, and the procurement orchestrator are working end to end.
-A few pieces are still stubbed out in the source and will raise or no-op until implemented:

-- `score_corridor` in `app/services/risk_scoring.py` (drives the `/risk-score/run` endpoints)
-- `save_headline_if_new` in `app/services/news_ingestion.py`
-- `save_metric_if_new` in `app/services/eia_ingestion.py`

-Being upfront about what's implemented vs. in progress is part of the build guide's own grading criteria, so this list is kept current as modules land.

 ## Getting help